Musical Theatre Factory to Present A Summer Roundtable Concert Featuring Emerging Artists

-New York, NY Musical Theatre Factory will present its upcoming Roundtable Concert, an innovative showcase featuring a vibrant lineup of our dedicated Roundtable emerging artists.
-This special event will be held on June 10th at Red Eye NY, and is set to captivate audiences with its unique blend of musical talent and collaborative spirit.
+Musical Theatre Factory (MTF) has announced its upcoming Roundtable Concert, an innovative showcase featuring a vibrant lineup of our dedicated Roundtable emerging artists.
+This special event will be held on June 10th at Red Eye NY.

 The concert will feature performances by an exceptional group of artists: Matthew Martinez, Lalit Sritara, Hannah Bakke, Wren Died, and Sam Kaplan.
 These artists represent the diverse voices and rich talents that MTF fosters within the musical theatre community.
 Each performer will bring their unique musical styles and stories to the stage, offering audiences an evening of captivating performances and groundbreaking artistry.